gnzlbg/is_sorted/readme.md

 [![crates.io version][crate-shield]][crate] [![Travis build status][travis-shield]][travis] [![Appveyor build status][appveyor-shield]][appveyor] [![Docs][docs-shield]][docs] [![License][license-shield]][license]

+> **Note:** This is now exported by Rust's `core` library, e.g., see [`Iterator`](https://doc.rust-lang.org/nightly/core/iter/trait.Iterator.html?search=#method.is_sorted).
+The implementations in this crate remain up to 10x faster than libcore because this crate can make use of features that libcore cannot use yet (we'll fix that eventually).

 This crate extends the `Iterator` trait with the `is_sorted`, `is_sorted_by`, and `is_sorted_by_key` methods that check whether the iterator elements are